-The inaccurate portrayal of Mary Magdalene as a prostitute began after a series of sermons delivered in 581 AD, when Pope Gregory I conflated Mary Magdalene, with Mary of Bethany and the unnamed “sinful woman” who anoints Jesus’s feet in Luke.
+The inaccurate portrayal of Mary Magdalene as a prostitute began after a series of sermons delivered in 581 AD.
+Pope Gregory I conflated Mary Magdalene with Mary of Bethany and the unnamed “sinful woman” who anoints Jesus’s feet in Luke.

 This false portrayal of Mary Magdalene was a significant controversy in the years leading up to the Reformation, and some Protestant leaders rejected it.

-Elaborate medieval legends from western Europe describe Mary Magdalene’s wealth and beauty, as well as her alleged sea journey to the Gallo-Roman port center of Marseille, in modern-day southern France.
+Elaborate medieval legends from western Europe describe Mary Magdalene’s wealth and beauty and her alleged sea journey to the Gallo-Roman port center of Marseille, in modern-day southern France.

 During the Counter-Reformation, the Catholic Church continued to use Mary Magdalene as a symbol of penance.
 However, in 1969, the false portrayal of Mary Magdalene was removed from the General Roman Calendar by Pope Paul VI.

-Still, the incorrect view of her as a former prostitute had been promoted by the Catholic Church for almost 1400 years and has persisted in popular culture.
+Still, the incorrect view as a former prostitute had been promoted by the Catholic Church for almost 1400 years and has persisted in popular culture.

-Mary Magdalene is considered to be a saint by the Catholic, Eastern Orthodox, Anglican, and Lutheran churches.
+Mary Magdalene is considered a saint by the Catholic, Eastern Orthodox, Anglican, and Lutheran churches.
 Some other Protestant churches honor her as a heroine of the faith.

-Frederick Sandys (1829 – 1904) was an English painter and illustrator associated with the Pre-Raphaelites and with the Norwich School of painters.
+Frederick Sandys (1829 – 1904) was an English painter and illustrator associated with the Pre-Raphaelites and Norwich School of painters.

-“Mary Magdalene” is an oil on wood panel painting by the Pre-Raphaelite artist Frederick Sandys, who was a disciple of Rossetti, one of the founders of the Pre-Raphaelite.
+“Mary Magdalene” is an oil on wood panel painting by the Pre-Raphaelite artist Frederick Sandys, a disciple of Rossetti, one of the founders of the Pre-Raphaelite.

 Sandys specialized in half-length figures of beautiful but often destructive women.
 Sandys’s meticulous attention to detail is typical of the Pre-Raphaelite school.

-Sandys’ images of female beauty are iconic renderings of alluring and mysterious women that represent his unique style.
+Sandys’ images of female beauty are iconic renderings of alluring and mysterious women representing his unique style.

 By the early 1860s, he began to exhibit the paintings which set his reputation.
 The dominant influences on his art were conceptions of tragic power.